When you retire, your income and where it comes from will probably change. This means that the tax you pay and how you pay it might change too.

 - housing benefit – there is more information on GOV.UK;

-marriage allowance – there is more information on GOV.UK;
+marriage allowance – there is more information in the tax basics section;

 winter fuel payment – there is more information on GOV.UK; or